Intrinsic Noise of the Single Electron Box: Introduction

-In this Letter, we present an analysis of the gate noise current generated by the SEB under periodic excitation and complete the SEB's small signal equivalent circuit representation (consisting of quantum capacitance and Sisyphus resistance \cite{gonzalez-zalbaProbingLimitsGatebased2015})) with a noise current generator $I_N$ [Fig. \ref{FIG1}(b)].
-We use both master equation and time-inhomogeneous Markov process formalisms to calculate the noise spectrum as a function of the SEB parameters and driving conditions, and find the stochastic tunnelling under periodic excitation to be well modelled as a cyclostationary process.
-We consider the baseband noise after band-pass filtering through the resonator's transfer function and synchronous demodulation, and demonstrate cyclostationary spectral correlations can lead to noise enhancement or suppression depending on the local oscillator phase.
+More particularly, in this Article, we present an analysis of stochastic tunnelling in the SEB under periodic excitation and provide results relevant to the practical implementation of high fidelity spin qubit readout using rf-reflectometry.
+We use a semiclassical master equation approach to represent periodically driven tunnelling as a cyclostationary process~\cite{gardnerCyclostationarityHalfCentury2006} and complete the SEB's small-signal equivalent circuit representation (consisting of quantum capacitance and Sisyphus resistance~\cite{gonzalez-zalbaProbingLimitsGatebased2015}) with a noise current generator $I_N$ [Fig. \ref{FIG1}(b)].
+We support our analytical expressions for the noise spectrum with Monte Carlo simulations of the underlying time-inhomogeneous Markov process.
+We study the intrinsic noise spectral density as a function of the SEB parameters and driving conditions, and quantify the baseband noise in rf-reflectometry readout and the backaction induced by the SEB on a nearby qubit.
+We demonstrate correlations in the noise spectrum lead to noise enhancement or suppression that depends on the demodulation quadrature, a signature of the SEB's intrinsic noise that can be experimentally verified and used to optimise readout fidelities.